mark-sila/laravel-graphql-crud-api/README.md

-# Laravel GraphQL CRUD API
+# Laravel API using GraphQL

 Creating API using Laravel GraphQL with Login Authentication.